15 Healthy Foods That Are High In B Vitamins

 15. Sunflower Seeds

-One of the best sources of pantothenic acid from a plant source is the sunflower seed.
-It is a type of B vitamin that gets its name from a Greek word, pantos, which means 'everywhere'.
-It is known as such because it can be found in almost any food but only typically in trace amounts.
+One of the best sources of pantothenic acid (B5) from a plant source is the sunflower seed.
+This vitamin gets its name from a Greek word pantos, which means "everywhere," because it can be found in almost any food, although usually only in trace amounts.

 Eating 1 ounce of sunflower seeds will give you 20% of the RDI for this important B vitamin.
 Sunflower seeds also contain niacin, folate and B615.